Syracuse, New York: Performing arts

-The Syracuse Opera Company is a professional company that generally performs three operas each season.
+The Syracuse Opera Company was a professional company that generally performed three operas each season.
 Founded in 1963 as the Opera Chorus of the Syracuse Symphony Orchestra, it became independent in 1973.
-In addition to full performances, it offers several free outdoor concerts each year in Armory Square, Thornden Park, and elsewhere.
-The company has an annual budget of US$1 million and is the only professional opera company in upstate New York.
+In addition to full performances, it offered several free outdoor concerts each year in Armory Square, Thornden Park, and elsewhere.
+The company had an annual budget of US$1 million and filed for bankruptcy in December 2025.

 The Syracuse Shakespeare Festival is a charitable, educational, not-for-profit corporation dedicated to performing the works of William Shakespeare.
 It was founded in 2002 and is best known for its annual free Shakespeare-in-the-Park program at the Thornden Park Amphitheatre that has attracted more than 12,000 people since its inception.

 Syracuse Stage presents experimental and creative theater; a number of its productions have been world premieres and have moved to Broadway.
 The venue was designed by its most famous former artistic director Arthur Storch.
 Its artistic director is Robert Hupp.

 The Red House Arts Center, which opened in 2004, is a small theater housed in a converted hotel that offers performances by local, national, and international artists, and hosts regular exhibits in its art gallery, and screenings of independent films.

 Syracuse is also known for a large contemporary music scene, particularly in the heavy metal, hardcore, ska, and punk rock genres.
 From 1997 to 2003, Syracuse (or its suburbs) was home to Hellfest, a major hardcore music festival.